Understanding America’s Most Popular Diets

 Note: The Yummly Meal Planner is available to paid subscribers.

-Ranked for the last five years as the #1 best diet overall by U.S. News & World Report, the Mediterranean diet is more of an eating plan than a diet program.
+Ranked for the last five years as the #1 best diet overall by U.S. News & World Report, and top-rated by Forbes Health, the Mediterranean diet is more of an eating plan than a diet program.
 Maybe that's why it's considered one of the most popular diets right now.
 Years ago, researchers figured out that people who live in the Mediterranean region lived longer and had lower rates of heart disease, type 2 diabetes, and cancer than we do in America.
 That’s because of their more active lifestyle as well as their eating pattern, which features minimally processed, largely plant-based foods.

 What is the Mediterranean diet?

 Picture yourself at a taverna on a sunny Greek isle.
 What’s on the table?
 Odds are you’ll find dishes made with plenty of olive oil, fresh vegetables, legumes and beans, whole grains, fish, nuts and seeds, and dairy like feta cheese used as an accent.
 Delicious, but also high in fiber, lean protein, and antioxidants — a perfectly healthy diet.
 You’ll feel satisfied for longer, which helps you eat less (and lose weight), while also improving your health.

 What can you eat on the Mediterranean diet?

 Base your meals on nutrient-rich foods like fruits and vegetables, whole grains, beans, legumes, nuts, and seeds.
 Use extra-virgin olive oil, herbs, and spices generously, and eat seafood regularly.
 Have poultry, eggs, cheese, yogurt, and red wine in moderate amounts.
 Save red meat and sweets for when you really have a craving.
 And try to avoid highly processed foods completely.

 What are the health benefits of the Mediterranean diet?